git-steven/git-steven.github.io/_posts/2026-07-16-datalake-swamp.md

 ---
 title: "Drain the Data Swamp, Dig the Data Lake Right"
-description: "We'll Add Structure Later" — a Eulogy and a Resurrection
+description: '"We''ll Add Structure Later" — a Eulogy and a Resurrection'
 categories:
   - data-engineering
   - architecture